arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/getting-started/getting-started.md

 ![Alvik pull tab](assets/Alvik-battery-pull-tab.jpg)

-**Step 1**: Locate the **pull-tab protective sticker** on the bottom of the robot, near the battery compartment.
-Grasp the tab and pull it upward firmly to remove the insulator and enable the battery connection.

-**Step 2**: After the pull-tab is removed, turn the robot over and slide the power button to ensure it powers on.

 Once the firmware of your Alvik is up to date and before start playing with it, let's verify your battery works as it should by following these steps:

 1. Makes sure Alvik is OFF and disconnected it from the PC.